- Faith and Worship

 In his 1965 encyclical, Pope Paul VI delighted in honoring Mary in the month of May because of the "rich benefits to the Christian people."
 Why?
 Because "the person who encounters Mary cannot help but encounter Christ likewise.
 For what other reason do we continually turn to Mary except to seek the Christ in her arms, to seek our Savior in her, through her, and with her?"

 "In the end we should realize the great gift we have as Catholics.
 Honoring Mary seems natural to us.
-We honor our mother in heaven as easily as we honor our mothers on earth," Father Pohlmeier said.
+We honor our mother in heaven as easily as we honor our mothers on earth," Bishop Pohlmeier said.
 "From all mothers we learn a great deal.
 From Mary we learn the greatest thing, how to love God himself."
-As we honor our earthly mothers, let's honor our heavenly mother as well.
+As we honor our earthly mothers in May, let's honor our heavenly mother as well.
 "During the month of May we pray with our mother, that we may love Jesus as she does."

 One of the most popular ways to honor Mary in Arkansas is with a May crowning.
 This tradition reenacts Mary's coronation in heaven.
 Typically children, usually those who recently received their first holy Communion, carry roses and place them at the feet of a statue of Mary while placing a crown of roses on top of her head.
-Because of the COVID-19 pandemic, parishes and schools may not host a May crowning this year.
 Contact a Catholic school or parish directly to see if a May crowning is being held in your area.